Home Child Care Provider and Home Support Worker Pilot: Making a final decision

 Approving the application

-To finalize the case, the case processing centre (CPC) does the following:
+To finalize the application, the processing office

 - confirms in GCMS that the applicant and all their family members have satisfied all statutory requirements and have valid clearances